 Parlays combine the selections of multiple games into a single wager.
 The overall odds (and amount of payout) of the parlay will increase based on the pricing of the wagers and the number of events in the parlay.

 Here is an example of a two-team parlay that would pay 2.64 to 1:

 For example, books will typically not allow you to combine the result of two events from the same game, i.e., total points and points spread into a single parlay.

-FanDuel has recently begun to offer “same game parlays” in the NFL that allow a bettor to combine select multiple outcomes from the same game into a parlay.
-It remains to be seen how they will approach the NBA regular season.
+FanDuel now offers “same game parlays” in the NBA that allow a bettor to combine select multiple outcomes from the same game into a parlay.

-With 17 sportsbooks in NJ, it pays to shop around to see what is available in terms of NBA line pricing and NBA prop offerings.
+With multiple online sportsbooks in NJ, it pays to shop around to see what is available in terms of NBA line pricing and NBA prop offerings.

 If you miss out on getting a pregame bet in, there are still plenty of options to make bets when the game is underway.

 The base wagers of point spreads, straight up versus the moneyline and under or over the total points are offered; however, the odds and spreads are updated in real-time during the game.

 As you can see by the FanDuel example, the odds are updated continuously, with red and green color codes to denote the increases and decreases to the respective odds: